apecloud/kubeblocks/docs/user_docs/cli/kbcli_dataprotection_describe-backup.md

-      --certificate-authority string   Path to a cert file for the certificate authority --client-certificate string      Path to a client certificate file for TLS --client-key string              Path to a client key file for TLS --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt-out of response compression for all requests to the server --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
+      --certificate-authority string   Path to a cert file for the certificate authority --client-certificate string      Path to a client certificate file for TLS --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt-out of response compression for all requests to the server --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure